jonathancross/jc-docs/Secure PGP keys and Yubikey NEO.md

 Same with signing, but you need to explicitly add -S

     sudo git commit -a -S

 ##### UPDATE: 2016-05-03
 I have been able to fix `gpg` and `git` signing in Linux Mint 17.3 using `udev` rules:

     sudo sh -c 'wget -q -O - https://raw.githubusercontent.com/Yubico/yubikey-neo-manager/master/resources/linux-fix-ccid-udev | python'

+Can then use `git commit -a -S` (although I don't know why `-S` is needed when signing is configured globally)

 Unfortunatly `gpg2` still reports an error unless `sudo` is used: